Trusted WordPress tutorials, when you need them most.

 Exporting content from your Ghost website

 Your browser will now download an export file in JSON format.
-However, this format is not supported by WordPress importer tools, so you’ll need to convert it to WordPress XML format.
+However, WordPress importer tools do not support this format, so you’ll need to convert it to WordPress XML format.

 Step 3: Converting Ghost Export File to WordPress Format